 Who loves an easy and simple meal that you can throw together in under 30 minutes?
 Who loves not turning the oven on on a hot day?
 Who loves both of those things?
 Me, that's who!

-This Tortellini Pasta Salad is one of my favourite things to throw together in the warmer months.
+This Tortellini Pasta Salad is one of my favorite things to throw together in the warmer months.
 It's a perfect side dish, or, thanks to the robustness of cheese tortellini and white beans, makes for a great vegetarian main as well.
+Crumble some Pecorino Romano over top and finish it off with toasted pine nuts, yes please.

 The best thing about this dish is that it's great served warm, cold, or even at room temperature.
 Perfect for outdoor dining, picnics, potlucks, or even packed lunches.